exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 ## Defining transitionals

-Transitionals are implemented according to pattern inspired by to MVC.
+Transitionals are implemented according to pattern inspired by MVC.
 Each transitional is split between a _model_ (executed in the core) and a _view_ (executed in the webview).
 In addition, the model and the view act as controllers, as they both react to events and communicate with each other through asynchronous messages.